mmottaqii/L1000toRNAseq_level3/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/YOUR_GITHUB_USERNAME/YOUR_REPO_NAME/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License.